Loading - Please wait

 3. Dynamics & Outlook

-It is obvious to say that each Pharma company faces competitive threats for its business coming from external scenario.
-However, we realised that many of these threats are not properly quantified in terms of business impact, are not widely recognised across the organisation and as a consequence counter-actions are not always planned to face them.
+However, we realized that many of these threats are not properly quantified in terms of business impact, are not widely recognized across the organisation and as a consequence counter-actions are not always planned to face them.

 For this reason, we have run in 2015 a project aimed at thoroughly mapping all the key competitive threats involving marketing & sales and R&D people, at properly quantify them and at defining appropriate strategies to face them, by integrating the analysis in key strategic and commercial projects.